Canned Heat (album)

-Canned Heat is the debut studio album by American blues and rock band Canned Heat, released shortly after their appearance at the 1967 Monterey Pop Festival.
+Canned Heat is the debut studio album by American blues rock band Canned Heat, released shortly after their appearance at the 1967 Monterey Pop Festival.
 The album consists of covers of traditional and popular blues songs.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated August 12, 1967, peaking at No. 76 during a twenty-three-week run on the chart.

+Rerelease

 Canned Heat was re-released on CD in 1999 by French label MAM Productions under the title Rollin' and Tumblin'.